Lao-liu/marcdown/README.md

 # Marcdown

-Converts markdown files to html services them
+Converts markdown files to html

 As I am new to node { var well = new ish(); } , I find that I need to read the markdown file(s) that are associated with a modules and/or libraries.
 While there are some pretty good native tools around